Tomy-Bullen/Swippy/README.md

 We'll added on some new cool features for videos, images, games & musics which will put into the results supporting Animations, GIFs, Submitted games, Memes, clips, etc. See you in the next update Buddy!

+Visit the Beta website to view it here: https://swippy.pages.dev/

 2025/2026 Copyright all reserved